palmagrg/mysinglepageapplicationn/README.md

 # mysinglepageapplicationn
-My personal Blog using React JS his project was bootstrapped with Create React App.
+My personal Blog using React JS
+This project was bootstrapped with Create React App.

 Available Scripts
 In the project directory, you can run: